Yanglin-Tao/WWETG2/README.md

 SELECT * FROM user_profiles;
 ```
 Notice that I used 'yanglintao' in main.py in the backend folder.
 To avoid merging issues, it's better to use the same name.
 You can create a new role named 'yanglintao' and set passwords.
 But feel free to change to your role name as long as you do not commit that change.

+### Insert data
+1. Open pgAdmin4 and start the server.
+2. Run the backend and go to localhost:8080.
+3. In pgAdmin4, select "Tools" -> "Query Tool."
+If you are using macOS, "Tools" is located on the top left corner of your screen.
+4. Drag the file WWEDataBase.sql into the window and click the "execute" symbol.
+5. Congratulations!
+The data has been inserted!

 ## The HelloWorld example
 In `/WWETG2/wwetg2app/wwetg2app/controllers/root.py`, define an API endpoint named 'helloworld'